hmrc/bucket-dir/README.md

 `bucket-dir` supports objects using any of the _Safe characters_ listed in the S3 [object key naming guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html#object-key-guidelines).

-The exception to the above rule is using forward slashes concurrently (e.g. `my-folder//my-object`).
+The exception to the above rule is using forward slashes consecutively (e.g. `my-folder//my-object`).
 This results in a folder called `/`, which breaks hyperlinks.

 Use of characters in the _Characters that might require special handling_ list is currently unsupported but is theoretically ok.

-Some chharacters in _Characters to avoid_ may also work, but you're on your own.
+Some characters in _Characters to avoid_ may also work, but you're on your own.

 ## Development